View All 1852 Seated Liberty Half Dollar

 Description

 The 1852 (O) Seated Liberty Half Dollar - BM is a special strike half dollar struck at the New Orleans Mint, part of the Seated Liberty Half Dollars 1839-1891 series.
-With a mintage of only 3, this is an extremely rare issue.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Thomas Sully/Christian Gobrecht.
+With a mintage of 3, this is an extremely rare issue — the lowest mintage among 4 mint variants, representing only less than 1% of total production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Struck during the California Gold Rush era, when vast quantities of western gold transformed the American economy and led to new denominations.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Auction record: $24,150 PR62 05-28-2001 Goldberg Auctioneers.
 Struck in 90% silver, 10% copper, weighing 13.36 grams, 30 mm in diameter, with a reeded edge.
 Cataloged as PCGS #6398.
-The Seated Liberty Half Dollar was produced over more than 50 years across multiple subtypes reflecting weight changes and motto additions.
-Carson City Mint issues are especially sought after.
-The 1878-S is a condition rarity, and the 1853-O "No Arrows" is extremely rare with only four known.

 External References